 “The correct alignment, voice observations, & exercises.
 The different process for storytelling, the different techniques.
 What I learnt is very helpful.
 And there’s so much more to learn.”

 “The technique.
 The perspective.
 It opened up a new world of characters, perspectives, control & discipline of telling a story.”

-“I feel that I greatly benefited from the vocal skills training training.
-The taught us how to explore our articulators and I have gained a greater awareness of how I can manipulate my voice for more effective telling.
+“I feel that I greatly benefited from the vocal skills training.
+The training taught us how to explore our articulators and I have gained a greater awareness of how I can manipulate my voice for more effective telling.
 It was a very enjoyable series of sessions that I believe have greatly helped me hone my craft, particularly in the use of intonation, gestures and body language.
 It was also humbling as it made me realise how much more there is to learn about the storytelling craft, how to engage the audience and bring them into the world of story.
-You are an excellent coach, thank you Verena!”
+You are an excellent coach.
+Thank you, Verena!”

 “Your frank assessment of my presentation makes me want to be a better storyteller… I am grateful and thankful for opening your resources and expertise to groom us to be good storytellers.
 You are a great teacher.”

 “All aspects of the workshop was beneficial but the one that struck me the most was learning to own the story and fleshing out the characters as how you see it.”

 “The technical parts of voice-making and voice using.
 It’s exactly what I expected for… Instructor is very observant & sharp to notice the strength and weakness of the participants.”

 “The different expressions/tone and body movements I can create with just a verb.
 This will definitely prove exciting for children who can imagine & create from movements.
 I learnt much.
 Thank you.”

 “Vocal variety.
 Using action to create voice.
 The mouth exercise.